approvals/ApprovalTests.Java/approvaltests/docs/Configuration.md

 <sup>[snippet source](/approvaltests/src/test/java/org/approvaltests/packagesettings/basedirectory/PackageSettings.java#L3-L8)</sup>
 <!-- endsnippet -->

-The approved & received files will now be created in the subdirectory `/source/test/resources/test_file_package/ClassName.MethodName.approved.txt` for any test in the same package as this file, or any test in any subpackage under this.
+The approved and received files will now be created in the directory `/source/test/resources/` for any test in the same package as this file, or any test in any under this.

 ## PackageLevelSettings